What are the aims of this leaflet?

 When should I see my doctor?

-The British Association of Dermatologists recommends that you tell your doctor about any changes to a mole or patch of skin (see below).
+The British Association of Dermatologists recommends that you tell your doctor about new marks on your skin or any changes to a mole or mark on the skin (see below).
 If your GP is concerned about your skin, make sure you see a Consultant Dermatologist – an expert in diagnosing skin cancer.
-Your doctor can refer you for free through the NHS.
+Your doctor can refer you for a free appointment through the NHS.

 You should report to your doctor or nurse if you develop any marks on your skin that are: